 Regardless of how much you plan or however many precautions you take, the likelihood of something going wrong will never be 0%.
 Therefore a backup emergency plan ensures that you have a solution on hand in the event of an emergency.
 If you would like to read more about having a backup plan and tips for when you are creating one, read our blog post where we talk about the importance of having a plan b for your event!

 Hopefully, this short read has further emphasised the importance of event safety.
-Leaving you to understand the importance of taking time to carefully plan and organise your events making sure that you pay just as much attention as you will be when you are planning to make the event enjoyable as you will be to make it safe.
+Leaving you to understand the importance of taking time to carefully plan and organise your events making sure that you pay just as much attention as you will be when you are planning to make the event enjoyable.

 Thinking of hosting an event?
 Check out Vivus Create.
 An events management app that allows you to manage events, social media, sponsors and more seamlessly.
 Learn more about Vivus Create or how we protect your event in the reseller market.